ibm-cloud-docs/atracker/getting-started.md

 ## Next
 {: #getting-started-next}

 Plan your account configuration.
-For more information, see [Planning your account configuration settings](/docs/atracker?topic=atracker-atracker-resources-planning).
+For more information, see [Planning the account configuration](/docs/atracker?topic=atracker-planning).